 There are headset pockets at each end of the bag and two large side pockets provide easy access to other items in-flight.
 One side ha s pockets for items such as charts, AIP, logbooks and kneeboards, as well as a padded pocket for a tablet device.

 The other side pocket is for flight accessories such as flight computers, torches and spare glasses.
 A detachable chart wallet feature helps organise charts in the cockpit.
-The large central pocket at the centre of the Pro Flight Bag can be used for large items like ERSA or even clothes.
+The large central pocket at the center of the Pro Flight Bag can be used for large items like ERSA or even clothes.

 Dimensions (mm): 508 x 305 x 254